Skip to Main Content

 Fax | 919.834.6546

-Kay Miller Hobart has more than 25 years of experience in state tax controversy matters and tax litigation at all levels of state and federal court.
-As the former lead tax counsel for the State of North Carolina, she has litigated numerous high profile, complex multimillion-dollar cases before the North Carolina Business Court, Court of Appeals and Supreme Court, including the landmark decisions in A&F Trademark v.
+Kay Miller Hobart leads the firm’s state and local tax practice and has more than 30 years of experience in state and local tax controversies and tax litigation at all levels of state and federal court.
+As the former lead tax counsel for the State of North Carolina, she has litigated numerous high-profile, complex multimillion-dollar cases before the North Carolina Business Court, Court of Appeals and Supreme Court, including the landmark decisions in A&F Trademark v.
 Tolson and Wal-Mart Stores East v.
 Hinton.
+Chambers USA has given Kay its highest ranking, Band 1, for tax in North Carolina.

 Representative Experience